Palat’s OT goal lifts Lightning over Bruins 4-3 in Game 2

 The Lightning, who trailed 3-0 before scoring in Game 1, had a goal by Barclay Goodrow disallowed in the opening period when the Bruins successfully challenged that Tampa Bay’s Brayden Point was offside seconds before the apparent score that would have have erased Boston’s early 1-0 lead.

-Instead of dwelling on the reversal, the Lightning kept working until Coleman’s diving shot off a feed from Zach Bogosian made it 1-1 at 12:42 of the opening period.
+Instead of dwelling on the reversal, the Lightning kept working until Coleman’s diving shot off a feed from Bogosian made it 1-1 at 12:42 of the opening period.
 It remained tied after Marchand scored for Boston and Nikita Kucherov countered for Tampa Bay within a 55-second span of the second period.

+“We were playing well enough that it really didn’t faze us,” Coleman said.
+“We thought it was just a matter of time before we would score again.”

 The loss stopped Boston’s four-game winning streak since starting goalie Tuukka Rask opted out of the playoffs.